Solutech11/Solutech11/README.md

-# Hi there! 👋 I'm Soludo
+# Hi there! 👋 I'm Solutech

 I'm a passionate full-stack developer and forex trader with several years of experience.
 I enjoy building web and mobile applications using various technologies.